Reading Time: 6 minutes

 Graševina, also known as Welschriesling, is the most commonly planted wine grape in Croatia.
 The vineyards surrounding Kutjevo contain 85% of Croatia’s Graševina vines.
 20 years ago, the grape had the reputation of making “poor man’s white wine” with bland flavors.
 Nothing could be further from the truth as today, a well-made Graševina wine can offer some of the most explosive flavors and savory characteristics.
 To top it all off, Graševina is also versatile and food-friendly; we’ve tasted excellent examples of fresh, late-harvest, and dessert wines made from this singular grape.

 It is not every day that one gets the chance to drink wines that are over 50 years old.
-First of all, there aren’t a lot out there.
+First of all, there aren’t many out there.
 Secondly, because of the limited supply, they tend to be expensive and that’s why collectors love them.
 In this workshop, we tasted 12 Graševina wines going as far back as 1960!
 The older wines were made during Yugoslavian times.
 Everyone in the room was taken aback by how well the wines held together after all these years.

 EXOTIC WINE TRAVEL’S PICKS